dagger/dagger/doc/vs.md

 Dagger is not a replacement for a CI system.
 It can be used to deploy applications directly from the terminal, or automatically as part of a CI script.

+## Dagger vs. Build Systems (Make, Maven, Bazel, Npm/Yarn, etc.)

+*Summary: Dagger can be used with or without a build system.*

+Most deployment workflows involve building: the process of producing executable artifacts from source code.
+Build systems are highly specific to the type of application, the programming language in use, etc.

+Dagger can integrate any build system into an overall deployment workflow.
+If a Dagger module is not already available for a particular build system, a custom module can easily be written, and perhaps even contributed to the open-source catalog for everyone else to use.